 What Are Crypto Trading Pairs?

-Crypto trading pairs represent two distinct cryptocurrencies that can be exchanged against each other on a trading platform.
-For example, the BTC/ETH pair means you can exchange Bitcoin (BTC) for Ethereum (ETH), or vice versa.
-The first currency in the pair is called the base currency, and the second is the quote currency.
+When I first started learning about crypto, one of the big things I had to wrap my head around was trading pairs.
+Basically, a trading pair just shows you two different cryptocurrencies that you can swap for each other on an exchange.
+So if you see BTC/ETH, that means you can trade Bitcoin (BTC) for Ethereum (ETH), or do the reverse.
+The first coin you see in the pair is called the base currency, and the second one is the quote currency.

 - Base Currency: The cryptocurrency you are buying or selling.